OpenMendel/MendelBase.jl/README.md

 ## Citation

-If you use this analysis package in your research, please cite the following reference in the resulting publications:
+If you use [OpenMendel](https://openmendel.github.io) analysis packages in your research, please cite the following reference in the resulting publications:

 Lange K, Papp JC, Sinsheimer JS, Sripracha R, Zhou H, Sobel EM (2013) Mendel: The Swiss army knife of genetic analysis programs.
 Bioinformatics 29:1568-1570.